cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

  ## Platform

 Jenkins largely runs on the JVM, so it is open platform and runs on MacOS, Windows, and Linux OS.
+Running Jenkins requires either Java 8 or Docker.

 ## Documentation sources

+The [Jenkins Documentation Home Page](https://jenkins.io/doc/) provides a great deal of easily accessible information, including a guided tour, a user handbook and plenty of resources and tutorials.

 ## Discuss License